nutechsoftware/AlarmDecoder-IoT/README.md

 - Join the AlarmDecoder organization where the profiles are already working and in current development.
 Enroll in the  AlarmDecoder organization using the Manufacturer ID '''0AOf''' https://smartthings.developer.samsung.com/partner/enroll

-- Use the SmartThings developer workspace to create custom profiles and onboarding as described [here](https://community.smartthings.com/t/how-to-build-direct-connected-devices/204055)
+- Use the SmartThings developer workspace to create custom profiles and onboarding as described in this howto guide [How to build Direct Connected devices with the SmartThings Platform](https://community.smartthings.com/t/how-to-build-direct-connected-devices/204055)

 ## Configure the AD2IoT device.